langchain-ai/langchain/SECURITY.md

 ## Reporting OSS Vulnerabilities

-LangChain is partnered with [huntr.dev](https://huntr.com/) to provide a bounty program for our open source projects.
+LangChain is partnered with [huntr by Protect AI](https://huntr.com/) to provide a bounty program for our open source projects.

 Please report security vulnerabilities associated with the LangChain